hbroek/reken/documentation/developer-guide/chapter-4.md

-# DRAFT - Chapter 4: Reken Attribute Reference
+# Chapter 4: Reken Attribute Reference

 In this chapter, we'll dive deeper into Reken's attributes and explore their functionality.
 These attributes provide the building blocks for creating dynamic and interactive web pages.
 Understanding how each attribute works and how to use them effectively is crucial for harnessing the power of Reken.